yguenka/4intelligence-Case/README.md

 <h3><li><b>Which countries have been the most important trade partners for Brazil in terms of ‘corn’ and ‘sugar’ in the last 3 years?</b></li></h3>
-<dt><p align="justify"><b>In the case of corn, the most important countries are Iran, Vietnam and Egypt.
-For sugar, the most important contries are Algeria, Bangladesh and India.
-And ehen adding the two products, the most importante countries ate United Arab Emirates, Nigeria and Bangladesh.</b></p></dt>
+<dt><p align="justify"><b>In the case of corn, the most important countries are Iran, Vietnam and Japan.
+For sugar, the most important contries are India, Bangladesh and Algeria.
+And ehen adding the two products, the most importante countries ate China, Iran and United arab Emirates.</b></p></dt>
 <p align="center"><img src="Fotos/Capturar21.JPG"></p>